zerotrickpony/helloelectron/README.md

   added by Electron 21+ significantly hobble the usefulness of Electron's renderer, while still not fully securing the environment against untrusted code.
 The only actually secure way to use Electron is to not visit internet URLs or download internet resources **at all**.
-  Executing ANY code from the internet is going to carry risk, and it's easier (and makes more sense) to simply run only bundled code.
+  Executing ANY code from the internet is going to carry substantially more risk than running that same code in a browser, because you're always going to be on an older, less patched Chromium version which necessarily has a bunch of holes poked in it to run your node side code.
+IMO it's easier (and makes more sense) to simply run only bundled code.
 See above.
 - "Electron Security Warning" shows up in the dev console for unpackaged apps.
 I think if you want to use things like jquery within your render process, this is unavoidable?